jeka-dev/jeka/README.md

 or external DSL-based solutions for building their applications.

 ## Use Cases
 - **Replace Maven or Gradle:** Use simple and powerful properties/Java instead of XML or complex DSL.
-Get rid of JDK installations.
+No pre-installed JDK required.
 - **Use Java for scripting:** Write scripts, devOps pipelines or complex applications in Java, runnable directly from source code.
 - **Package Java applications as source:** Publish the source code in a Git repo and execute it instantly from everywhere, in JVM or native mode.
 - **Handle complex build scenarios gracefully:** Encapsulate build logic using intuitive Java mechanisms.